Mr Stink (film): Plot

 On Politics Tonight, Caroline lies, saying that she invited Mr. Stink, but Mr. Stink tells the truth, that it was Chloe who invited him into their home.
-When a candidate from a rival party says he would invite Mr. Stink into his garden shed, Caroline bursts out and is subsequently disgraced and forced by the Prime Minister (book author David Walliams) to withdraw her campaign.
+When a candidate from a rival party says he would invite Mr. Stink into his garden shed, Caroline bursts out and is subsequently disgraced and forced by the Prime Minister to withdraw her campaign.
 While Chloe's father admits losing his job to Caroline.
 Mr. Stink and Chloe meet the Prime Minister, who is mean to Mr. Stink.
 Chloe tells him "to stick his job offer up his fat bum."

 Mr. Stink then tells Chloe his story, telling her that he was once a rich man named Lord Darlington.
 He had a wife called Agatha.
 She became pregnant, but when she was eight months pregnant, Mr. Stink went to a party, leaving his wife at home and when he got back, the house was ablaze.
 Agatha died and Mr. Stink, who couldn't bear living in the house any more, walked and never came back.
 Mr. Stink tells Chloe she can't come with him, though Chloe insists and Mr. Stink decides to talk with her mother.
 As Chloe packs her bags, her mother arrives crying, pleading with Chloe not to leave.
 Chloe eventually reconciles with Caroline, who later gives Chloe back the ripped up story and gives Chloe's father a new guitar.
 While Chloe's father plays the guitar, Mr. Stink leaves.
 Chloe runs after him, where he tells her he has decided to wander on.
 He gives Chloe a present and says goodbye to Chloe.
 Chloe starts writing her journey with Mr. Stink, which starts by "Mr. Stink stank.
 He also stunk.
 He was the stinkiest stinker who ever lived."